-Take a glance at the tattoo machine I have displayed in the photograph.
-This is a fully functional tattoo machine, if you need to grab your tattoo machine to see if you find immediate differences between what you are you using and mine that is what you should do.
+Take a glance at the tattoo machine I have displayed in the photograph above.
+It is a fully functional tattoo machine; if you need to grab your tattoo machine to see if you find immediate differences between mine and the one you are using, then do that now.

 Tattoo Machine Diagram

 Above, I have provided a side view of a tattoo machine with the technical terms for each component.
 The tattoo machine in this image is slightly different from the one I use.
 The main difference is that there is a yoke on this machine to raise the coils to the appropriate height.
 I would also refer to the yoke as a shim; that is not considered the technical term, but you get why it is used.

 After you have examined your tattoo machine and made any necessary notes or marks (springs mainly), then you are ready to start.
 Depending on where you purchased your tattoo machine will determine what type of tools you will use to disassemble and reassemble your tattoo machine.
 The Allen screws used on my tattoo machine are metric, but I have also used machines that used standard measurements; you will need to figure out which screw type was used to assemble your tattoo machine.

 Once you have figured out which screw type you have, select the correct tools needed to disassemble your tattoo machine.
 Then lay out some paper towels so you can place the tattoo machine parts on them as you begin disassembling it; this will help you keep the parts organized and make reassembling it a cinch.